-Having seen how voters could be manipulated into voting against their own self-interests, Allen took on the leadership of Principles That Matter, an innovative non-profit built to develop research and best practices to educate citizens about solutions based on the principles that inspired America’s founders.
+Having seen how voters could be manipulated to vote against their own self-interests, Allen took on the leadership of Principles That Matter, an innovative non-profit built to develop research and best practices to educate citizens about solutions based on the principles that inspired America’s founders.
 He also co-founded CaucusRoom, an online community for conservatives to gather, encourage, and mobilize locally.

 His passion for integrating digital and advocacy extends to his community involvement, and he has served on the board of several community organizations including Ascent Classical Academies, The Steamboat Institute, St. Paul’s Episcopal Church of Murfreesboro, and Rutherford LEAP.
 He is a graduate of the Leadership Program of the Rockies and the recipient of the 2013 Defender of the Declaration award.
 He lives in Boulder County, Colorado with his wife and three children.